Prepodobnuy/soyjack.nvim/README.md

 - Tmux
 - Warp

-Please see those tools' respective documentation for how to use these color configurations.
+Please see those tools' respective documentation for how to use these configurations.